Dan Cox, backed by Trump, wins Maryland GOP governor primary - NewsBreak

 Maryland's only open congressional seat is in the 4th Congressional District, a heavily Democratic Black-majority district.
 Incumbent U.S. Rep. Anthony Brown is leaving to run for attorney general.
 Former Rep. Donna Edwards, who previously held the seat, trailed former county prosecutor Glenn Ivey in early results in Tuesday's Democratic primary.

-The two were vying to replace Democratic Attorney General Brian Frosh, who is retiring.
+The two are vying to replace Democratic Attorney General Brian Frosh, who is retiring.
 Maryland hasn't had a Republican attorney general in nearly 70 years.

-In other races, candidates were on the ballot for all 188 seats in the Maryland General Assembly, which is controlled by Democrats.
+In other races, candidates are on the ballot for all 188 seats in the Maryland General Assembly, which is controlled by Democrats.

 The Maryland primary was delayed by three weeks because of lawsuits challenging the state’s congressional and state legislative maps.